QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 What Are Testing Artifacts?

-The main QA artifacts include:
+The main QA artifacts covered in this post include:

-- Test Basis: the source of truth: what needs to be tested
+- Test Basis: the source of truth — what needs to be tested

 - Test Scenarios: high-level views of what to validate